Boltzmann equations for preheating: Numerical example

 \section{Numerical example}

 In this section, we present numerical solutions to the Boltzmann equations in Eq.~\eqref{final eoms 1} for the very early stages of preheating.
-Throughout this analysis, we have focused on the case of \emph{broad resonance} (i.e.~that which occurs over a broad range of momenta and corresponds to the condition $q=(g\varphi_{0}^{2})/(8m_{\phi}^{2})\gg 1$), since reheating becomes extremely efficient, thereby enabling a relatively large occupancy for each momentum mode to build up in just a few oscillations of the inflaton field.
+Throughout this analysis, we have focused on the case of broad resonance (i.e.~that which occurs over a broad range of momenta and corresponds to the condition $q=(g\varphi_{0}^{2})/(8m_{\phi}^{2})\gg 1$), since reheating becomes extremely efficient, thereby enabling a relatively large occupancy for each momentum mode to build up in just a few oscillations of the inflaton field.
 In this case, one expects the effect of the collision terms to be more pronounced at these early stages compared to the regime of narrow resonance.
 With this in mind, we choose the model parameters as follows: $\varphi_{0}=10^{5}\,m_{\phi}$, $m_{\chi}=m_{\phi}/10$ and $g=5\times 10^{-7}$, such that $q\sim\mathcal{O}(10^{3})$.

 The results that we present were obtained by means of a fourth-order Runge-Kutta differential solver implemented in Mathematica and involving five non-trivial phase-space integrals over the magnitudes of the momenta $\mathbf{p}$ and $\mathbf{q}$, the relative angle between them and the relative angles of one of these momenta to the external momentum $\mathbf{k}$.
-We remark that the approximations made in order to reduce the solutions for $\alpha_{\mathbf{k}}(t,t')$ and $\beta_{\mathbf{k}}(t,t')$ (cf.~Eq.~\eqref{ab sols}) to a form yielding (quasi-)energy-conserving Dirac delta functions introduce an error of at most $\sim 15\%$ to the collision integrals (see App.~\ref{sec:appendix b}).
+We remark that the approximations made in order to reduce the solutions for $\alpha_{\mathbf{k}}(t,t')$ and $\beta_{\mathbf{k}}(t,t')$ (cf.~Eq.~\eqref{ab sols}) to a form yielding (quasi-)energy-conserving Dirac delta functions introduce an error of at most $\sim 15\%$ to the collision integrals (see Appendix~\ref{sec:appendix b}).
 This is, however, anticipated to be a global error, rather than a relative error between the contributions to each collision integral, and therefore is expected to have little impact on the inferences that follow.

 In Fig.~\ref{fig:free evo}, we show the evolution of the (natural) logarithm of the number density and the pair correlation for the zero mode $\lvert\mathbf{k}\rvert=0$ over the first three inflaton oscillations for the collisionless case, i.e.~with $\lambda = 0$.
 We see that the density matrix approach correctly captures the resonant particle production, and it therefore provides a framework within which to study non-adiabatic particle production that is complementary to existing methods based on solving the Mathieu equation for the field modes.
 In particular, we see the characteristic jumps in the number density, occurring each time the inflaton field passes through zero.
 Note that the adiabatic approximation is satisfied between each jump, i.e.~$\lvert\dot{\omega}_{\mathbf{k}}/\omega^{2}_{\mathbf{k}}\rvert<1$, such that $N_{\mathbf{k}}$ is an approximate adiabatic invariant and remains roughly constant.
 From Eq.~\eqref{final eoms 1}, it is clear that the pair correlations act to source the growth in the number density.
 This is corroborated by the numerics, where, in Fig.~\ref{fig:free n M evo}, we see that the growth in the pair correlations precedes the growth in the number density.
 We reiterate that the presence of the pair correlations plays a crucial role in the non-adiabatic particle production.